 8. As you may know, amongst various groups around the country there are those that see the use of animals for sporting events as cruel and inhumane.
-Keeping that in mind, how would you respond if confronted by someone with these views?
+How would you respond if confronted by someone with these views?

-Section Five: Classroom Instruction and Use of Iditarod Themes
+Section Five: Use of the Iditarod to Support Classroom Instruction

-9. Describe why, how long, and how you have used the Iditarod as part of your teaching curriculum.

-10. Include a maximum of 3 lesson ideas or examples and supporting materials of activities you have facilitated.
-Request a lesson plan template in Word by emailing Jane Holmes at jane.holmes@iditarod.com.
-You may also include student work samples as a part of this section of the portfolio.

-11. The Teacher on the Trail places lessons on the website for about a year.
+- 9. Describe why, how long, and how you have used the Iditarod as a tool to support your teaching curriculum. - 10.
+Include 3 (no more than 3) Iditarod-based lesson plans and supporting materials or activities for them.
+Each lesson should reflect a different academic area and different grade level.
+You may also include student work samples that support those lessons.
+Request the lesson plan template in Word by emailing jane.holmes@iditarod.com. - 11.
+The Teacher on the Trail places lessons on the website for about a year.
 Create a guideline of suggested topics or lessons you'd plan to present should you be selected.
-Request a calendar template in Word by emailing Jane Holmes at jane.holmes@iditarod.com.
 Use the provided calendar to list your information giving us a year's glance at your vision.

-12. Write a 1 - 3 paragraph summary of a special project you have conducted or a fieldtrip experience that you have had with students.
-Write journal style sharing the challenges and success of the project.

-13. To demonstrate what you picture a day on the trail during the race to be like, choose any checkpoint or Iditarod experience.
-Write 3 - 4 paragraphs in the form of a journal entry similar to one you might put on the website if you were selected as the Teacher and reporting to our readers via the website.
+Request the calendar template in Word by emailing jane.holmes@iditarod.com. - 12.
+Write a 1-3 paragraph summary of a special project you have conducted or a field trip experience that you have had with students.
+Write journal style sharing the challenges and success of the project. - 13.
+To demonstrate what you picture a day on the trail during the race to be like, choose any checkpoint or Iditarod experience.
+Write 3 4 paragraphs in the form of a journal entry similar to one you might put on the website if you were selected as the Teacher and were reporting via the website.
+Include lesson prompts or teaching ideas you'd add.